The Saddle Point Problem of Polynomials: Preliminaries

-When $q = 1$ (the constant one polynomial), $L_q^{(k)}(w)$ is called a {\it moment matrix} and we denote \be M_k(w):= L_{1}^{(k)}(w). \ee The columns and rows of $L_q^{(k)}(w)$, as well as $M_k(w)$, are labelled by $\af \in \N^l$ with $2|\af| \leq 2k - \deg(q) $.
+When $q = 1$ (the constant one polynomial), $L_q^{(k)}(w)$ is called the {\it moment matrix} and we denote \be M_k(w):= L_{1}^{(k)}(w). \ee The columns and rows of $L_q^{(k)}(w)$, as well as $M_k(w)$, are labeled by $\af \in \N^l$ with $2|\af| \leq 2k - \deg(q) $.
 When $q = (q_1, \ldots, q_t)$ is a tuple of polynomials, then we define \be L_q^{(k)}(w) \, := \, \mbox{diag}\Big( L_{q_1}^{(k)}(w), \ldots, L_{q_t}^{(k)}(w) \Big), \ee which is a block diagonal matrix.
-Moment and localizing matrices can be used to construct semidefinite program relaxations for solving polynomial optimization.
-We refer to \cite{Todd} for a survey on semidefinite programs.
+Moment and localizing matrices are important tools for constructing semidefinite programming relaxations for solving moment and polynomial optimization problems \cite{FiaNie12,HelNie12,Las01,linopt15}.
+Moreover, moment matrices are also useful for computing tensor decompositions \cite{NieGP17}.
+We refer to \cite{Todd} for a survey on semidefinite programming and applications.